 APPLICATION DEADLINE: OCTOBER 1

-Applications are accepted for admission during the spring semester.
+Applications are accepted for admission for the spring term.

 APPLICATION DEADLINE: DECEMBER 15

-Applications are accepted for admission during summer term and fall semester.
+Applications are accepted for admission for summer term and fall term.

 Graduate School Resources

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and processes related to funding.